 The alarm bark: This monosyllabic sound is made by an adult to warn cubs of danger.
 From far away it sounds like a sharp bark, but at closer range it resembles a muffled cough, like a football rattle or a stick along a picket fence.

 Gekkering: This is a stuttering, throaty noise made at aggressive encounters.
 It is most frequently heard in the courting season, or when kits are at play.

 The vixen's wail: This is a long, drawn-out, monosyllabic, and rather eerie wail most commonly made during the breeding season; it is widely thought that it is made by a vixen in heat summoning dog-foxes.
 Contrary to common belief, however, it is also made by the males, evidently serving some other purpose as well.
 This noise fits into neither the contact nor the interaction group.

-THREATS TO ARCTIC FOXES
+THREATS TO FOXES